PsyTeachR/ads-v1/docs/05-tidy.md

 ::: {.warning data-latex=""}
-You *can* name each object `data` and keep replacing the old data object with the new one at each step.
+You *can* give each object the same name and keep replacing the old data object with the new one at each step.
 This will keep your environment clean, but I don't recommend it because it makes it too easy to accidentally run your code out of order when you are running line-by-line for development or debugging.
 :::

 One way to avoid extra objects is to nest your functions, literally replacing each data object with the code that generated it in the previous step.
 This can be fine for very short chains.